glouwa/d3-hypertree/readme.md

     {
         dataloader: hyt.loaders.generators.nT1,
         interaction: {

             // the node click area is the voronoi cell in euclidean space.
-            // this way, wherever the user clicks, a node can be associated
+            // this way, wherever the user clicks, a node can be associated.
             onNodeClick: (n, m, l)=> {
                 console.log(`#onNodeClick: Node=${n}, click coordinates=${m}, source layer=${l}`)